Women and the environment: San Evaristo

-Women find these men's behaviors normal because they don't have access to the gender-based group to socialize and are limited to doing household work.
-When men build their own world distant from women and don't let any women in it, it is difficult for female conservationists to interact with them.
+Women find these men's behaviors normal because they do not have access to the gender-based group to socialize and are limited to doing household work.
+When men build their own world distant from women and do not let any women in it, it is difficult for female conservationists to interact with them.
 Also, the male conservationist role in interacting with this male-dominant social capita is problematic.

 Land ownership and property management

 In many parts of the world, specifically developing countries, there is a great deal of inequality when it comes to land ownership.
 Traditional practices and bureaucratic factors often prevent women's access to natural resource development and management.
 Frequently, women do not have the right to own land and/or property, but they often are the ones who tend to the land.
 Bina Agarwal, has written a great deal about gender and land rights in Third World countries and according to her, "Hence, insofar as there is a gender and class-based division of labor and distribution of property and power, gender and class structure people's interactions with nature and so structure the effects of environmental change on people and their responses to it."
 Women's access to control of natural resources, land ownership and property management is a developing issue and is the subject of continuous debate in both the environmental realm and women's rights movement.